DIY Herbal Throat Syrup

 Thyme (Thymus Vulgare) reduces muscle spasms such as those associated with a heavy cough and is an expectorant.
 The thymol and other compounds present in thyme make it anti-bacterial as well as anti-viral against several influenza strains, however, thymol is only slightly soluble in water.
 The solubility of thymol is marginally increased by increasing the pH of the solution, which other compounds found in thyme and flaxseed help to achieve.

-Licorice root is a proven demulcent, mucoprotective, expectorant, anti-inflammatory, and anti-spasmodic.
+Licorice root (Glycyrrhiza glabra) is a proven demulcent, mucoprotective, expectorant, anti-inflammatory, and anti-spasmodic.

 White horehound (Marrubium vulgare) leaves and flowers are an all-round treatment for coughs due to their anti-spasmodic and strong expectorant properties.